AdvisorGML/rsschool-cv/cv.md

 ### About Me:
 I'm 47 years old.
 I live in the city of Gomel, Belarus.\
 25 years working in the leading telecommunications company of the Republic of Belarus.\
 I try to keep up with life, improve your knowledge and skills.
-Therefore, in his not young age he became a student RS.school.\
+Therefore, in his not young age he became a student RS.SCHOOL.\
 In his free time I have been doing my hobby: fishing.

->*"The gods are not counted in the account of life time spent on fishing"*
+>   *"The gods are not counted in the account of life time spent on fishing"*

 ---

 ### Education